-57. Name under which real estate agents may carry on business
+57. Name under which real estate agents may carry on business name in addition to, or in substitution for, the name of the agent or agents.

 (1) Subject to subsection (2), a real estate agent must not carry on real estate agency business otherwise than under the name of the agent or, where agents are carrying on business in partnership, the names of the agents.